 The Royal Commission on Bilingualism and Biculturalism was established by Prime Minister Lester B. Pearson in 1963.
 Canadian citizens who were not of British, French or aboriginal origin objected to the idea that Canada was defined as bilingual and bicultural and they questioned whether they were considered second class citizens or less important than any other group.
 The official policy on multiculturalism was announced to the House of Commons by Prime Minister Pierre Trudeau on October 8th, 1971.
 In his speech, Prime Minister Trudeau said that the government “accepts the contentions of other cultural communities that they, too, are essential elements in Canada and deserve government assistance in order to contribute to regional and national life in ways that derive from their heritages”.
 The Canadian Multiculturalism Act, enacted by Prime Minister Brian Mulroney in 1988, was based on the recommendations of the Royal Commission.
 Politically, there was broad consensus among the major parties that a policy of multiculturalism would bring minority immigrant groups into the Canadian mainstream.
 The Canadian Charter of Rights and Freedoms forms part of the Constitution Act (1982), a bill of rights entrenched in the Constitution of Canada.
 The Charter gives additional, although somewhat vague, protection to multiculturalism by declaring that the Charter “shall be interpreted in a manner consistent with the preservation and enhancement of the multicultural heritage of Canadians”.

 In sociology, an ethnic enclave is a geographic area with high ethnic concentration, characteristic cultural identity, and economic activity.
-Observers of the Canadian model cite the increasing tendency of immigrant groups, such as Chinese, Pilipino and South Asians, to “live in self-segregated, often middle-class, ‘ethnic enclaves,’ defined by Statistics Canada as communities with 30 percent of their population from one visible minority group” (Francis et al. 510).
+Observers of the Canadian model cite the increasing tendency of immigrant groups, such as Chinese, Pilipino and South Asians, to “live in self-segregated, often middle-class, ‘ethnic enclaves“, defined by Statistics Canada as communities with 30 percent of their population from one visible minority group” (Francis et al., 2012).
 The policy of multiculturalism recognizes and promotes these enclaves.
 Statistics Canada also reasons that the effect of residential patterns on immigrants may be a potential reason for the deterioration in the labour market outcomes of recent immigrants to Canada.
 Various groups tend to settle more densely in different urban centers.
-If clustering of these distinct groups based on language, ethnicity and land of birth inhibits the acquisition of the skills necessary for economic success in the labour market then this phenomenon “may help to explain the poor fairing of recent cohorts” (Warman 6).
+If clustering of these distinct groups based on language, ethnicity and land of birth inhibits the acquisition of the skills necessary for economic success in the labour market then this phenomenon “may help to explain the poor fairing of recent cohorts” (Warman, 2005, p.
+6).
 Researchers (Lanphier and Richmond, 1995) argue that it may be impossible to reconcile equality of opportunity and social integration with “the maintenance of separate identities and cultural pluralism” (Lanphier and Richmond 314).
-Similarly, Peter S. Li and B. Singh Bolaria argue that multiculturalism is “the failure of an illusion” (Li and Bolaria 1) that a cultural solution could solve could solve problems such as inequality and discrimination.
+Similarly, Peter S. Li and B. Singh Bolaria argue that multiculturalism is “the failure of an illusion” (Li and Bolaria, 1983) that a cultural solution could solve problems such as inequality and discrimination.

 Such drastic change in policy certainly affected the immigrant mix.
 There was now federal support for groups to retain, embrace and promote their cultural idiosyncrasies.
 However, immigrant integration was difficult and the relationships between new immigrants and the host society was sometimes controversial.
 Language became one such controversial issue.
 The multiculturalism policy states that it will “preserve and enhance the use of languages other than English and French, while strengthening the status and use of the official languages of Canada”.
 However, it was implicitly understood that members of ethnic groups would need to use either English or French, at least in the public sphere, in order to integrate.
 Their use of their mother tongue was a private matter.
 Within the Canada experience, fluency in English or French “has a large positive effect on earnings, independent of other personal characteristics and country of origin” (Chiswick and Miller, abstract).